 Washington and Lee is small.
 While there is no virtue in smallness itself, experience has shown that it does encourage close personal relationships between students and professors and among the students themselves.
 An atmosphere of friendliness and respect prevails throughout the University.
 No student is lost in the crowd or becomes a victim of “assembly-line” education.

 Washington and Lee emphasizes personal honor and integrity.
 No one attends the University without becoming aware of new dimensions of honor and integrity.
-Accordingly, students are given a large measure of freedom in governing their own affairs.
-Student committees are responsible for student disciplinary matters; students establish their own rules for the conduct of dormitory life; and students are active members with faculty on University committees.
-The Honor System, which is an enduring and distinctive feature of student life, is administered entirely by elected student officials.
+Accordingly, students are given a large measure of freedom in governing their own affairs and are represented by active membership on faculty committees.
+Student committees are responsible for student disciplinary matters, and students establish their own rules for the conduct of dormitory life.
+The Honor System, which is probably the most enduring and distinctive feature of student life, is administered entirely by elected student officials.
 Students take examinations without supervision; their word is respected.
 The same code of honor that governs academic life guides personal life.
 Washington and Lee, in the words of former President Robert E. R. Huntley, “confidently entrusts the largest possible measure of choice and freedom to its students and its faculty, requiring conformity of no one, prizing an environment in which tolerance, integrity, and respect for others tend to prevent misidentifying independence of thought with lack of self-discipline or humorless contempt.”